Ride across Canada 1 - Mile Zero, Victoria to Winnipeg

 Day 2: Mile Zero to Nanaimo.

-Riding through the bike trail towards Mile Zero was an absolute delight.
-The morning crowd on the trail brought a smile to my face.
-The trail is beautifully maintained, with clear directions at every turn.
+The bike trail to Mile Zero was wonderful.
+Seeing all the morning people on the trail made me happy.
+The trail was beautifully maintained, with clear signs at every turn.

 Mile Zero!
-It felt wonderful to be there and realize that I'm about to start a long adventure journey.
+It felt wonderful to be there and realise that I am about to start a long adventure journey.
 I had been imagining being in front of that sign, and here I am.

 Mile Zero is the official starting point of the Trans-Canada Highway and the awesome statue of Terry Fox.

-Terry Fox was a young and athletic man whose right leg had to be amputated due to cancer.
-Believing it was his mission to highlight the challenges of other cancer patients, and challenging common beliefs about people with missing legs, Terry declared that he would run across Canada—a distance of over 4,500 miles—in the spring and summer of 1980.
-He covered two-thirds of the way on his "Marathon of Hope," but the cancer spread, and he passed away.
-Despite not reaching his destination, Canada saw Terry's effort as a victory, and a statue in his honor stands at the spot he aimed to reach.
+Terry Fox was a young and athletic man whose right leg was amputated due to cancer.
+He believed it was his mission to show the challenges that other cancer patients face, and to challenge what people thought about those with missing legs.
+Terry declared he would run across Canada - a distance of over 4,500 miles - in 1980.
+He covered two-thirds of the way on his 'Marathon of Hope,' but the cancer returned and he passed away.
+Even though he did not reach his destination, Canada saw Terry's effort as a victory.
+A statue in his honor stands at the spot he aimed to reach.

 Respect…

-After spending a good amount of time at Mile Zero, I thought it was time to head to Nanaimo.
-I had already arranged accommodation with a host and started my ride on some lovely bike trails.
-However, my bike started giving me some trouble on the way.
-The chain kept shifting on its own, and it became a struggle to keep moving forward.
-I decided to check the bike, and soon found out that the crankset is almost completely worn out.
-It looks like the only solution is to go to Vancouver and get a brand new one.
-It's crazy to think that I've been struggling to move forward, and it's only the second day of my adventure.
-I can't help but wonder how I'll make it to St. Johns with my bike in this condition.
+After good time at Mile Zero, I headed toward Nanaimo.
+I had arranged a place to stay and started riding on beautiful bike trails.
+But my bike started giving me trouble on the way.
+I stopped to check what was wrong and discovered the crankset was almost completely worn out.
+Only solution... go back to Vancouver for a new one.
+This was crazy.
+Day two of my adventure and I was already having major problems.
+I could not help but wonder how I would make it to St. Johns with my bike in this condition.

-A cyclist from Nanaimo in the bike touring group was kind enough to host me for the night and treated me to a delicious Korean meal for dinner.
+A cyclist from Nanaimo was kind enough to host me for the night and made me a delicious Korean meal.

 Day 3: Nanaimo to North Vancouver.

 The next day, I took a ferry from Nanaimo to Horseshoe Bay to reach Vancouver.
 Right after getting off the ferry, I thought it would be a good idea to go to North Vancouver and find a bike shop.
-I needed to fix all the problems before I could continue my journey towards the east.
+I needed to fix all the problems before continuing my journey east.
 Tom and his family were amazing hosts.
 They set up a lovely tent in their backyard for me to stay in while I sorted out my bike.
-They even took me to several bike shops in Vancouver to help me find the right crankset and other accessories, like bear spray and a gas canister.
+They even took me to several bike shops in Vancouver to help me find the right crankset and other gear, like bear spray and a gas canister.

 Day 6: Vancouver to Hope.

-After spending three days in Vancouver to set up everything, I continued my journey towards the East.
+After three days in Vancouver fixing my bike and getting supplies, I continued my journey east.

-It looks like "Mission and Hope" are also going in the same direction.
-Even though it started raining in the morning, it didn't bother me much as it truly felt like the official beginning of my adventure.
+It looks like ‘Mission and Hope’ were also in the same direction.
+Even though it started raining in the morning, it did not bother me much.
+It truly felt like the official beginning of my adventure.

-I found this place to have my breakfast.
+I found this place to stop for breakfast.

-I discovered blackberries all over the roadside and ended up grabbing a bunch, making them a major part of my daytime snacks.
+I discovered blackberries all over the roadside and ended up picking a bunch.
+They became a major part of my daytime snacks.

 Sufficient shoulder width for cycling and a pleasant scenery.

-While getting ready for this trip, I got a lot of information about the wildfires happening in Canada.
-Although my family was worried about the risks of wildfires and bears, my main concern during the journey was the availability of shoulder space on the highways.
+While getting ready for this trip, I heard a lot about the wildfires in Canada.
+My family worried about wildfires and bears, my biggest concern was having enough room on the highway shoulders to ride safely.

-I reached 'Hope' just before it got dark and found a camping area.
-I spent the night camping for $20, and that included the cost of using the shower.
-I managed to cook my dinner using the last bit of sunlight and even took a walk along the nearby river.
+I reached Hope just before dark and found a camping area.
+I spent the night camping for 20 dollars... shower included.
+Cooked my dinner in the fading light and walked along the river nearby.

 Day 7: Hope to Coldspring Campground, Manning Park.